 Kelly Benoit-Bird, Principal Investigator

-Through our efforts, we’re contributing to the understanding that patchiness, the variability in resources over space, is critical to how animals from plankton to whales make a successful living.
+Through our efforts, we’re contributing to the understanding of how patchiness—the variability in resources over space—is critical to how animals from plankton to whales make a successful living.